geektechniquestudios/RPI-Retrofit-Smart-Thermostat/README.md

 ![](readme-images/behind-wall.gif)

-Fortunately removing a bathroom mirror leads directly into the wall behind my thermostat, dictating the size of the plastic box.
+Fortunately, removing a bathroom mirror leads directly into the wall behind my thermostat.
 The pi changes the temperature by shorting the circuit that the button normally bridges when pressed.

 ## Notes About This Software